arup-group/elara/README.md

 **Note that defaults will not always be suitable for your scenario. `-s` `--scale_factor` in particular, should be updated accordingly.**

-Similarly, not that the CLI assumes inputs will have standard (at the time of writing) MATSim names, ie `output_plans.xml.gz`, `output_personAttributes.xml.gz`, `output_config.xml` and so on.
+Similarly, note that the CLI assumes inputs will have standard (at the time of writing) MATSim names, ie `output_plans.xml.gz`, `output_personAttributes.xml.gz`, `output_config.xml` and so on.

 ## Example CLI Commands

-Produce **car VKT** for a London scenario, all the defaults are correct but you'd like to read the inputs from a different location to your current location:
+Produce **vehicle kilometres travelled by car (VKT)** for a London scenario, all the defaults are correct but you'd like to read the inputs from a different location to your current path:

 `elara post-processors vkt car -inputs_path ~/DIFFERENT/DATA/LOCATION`

-or, slightly more succinctly:
+or, more succinctly:

 `elara post-processors vkt car -i ~/DIFFERENT/DATA/LOCATION`